 In Southwest China, the employment outlook for graduates with a Chinese Language and Literature major is concerning.
-Many graduates find positions as administrative secretaries, primary educators, or in sales, with geographical constraints and the lingering impacts of the COVID-19 pandemic leading to a preference for stable jobs, often resulting in low admission rates for teaching and civil service positions.
+Many find positions as administrative secretaries, primary educators, or in sales, with geographical constraints and the impacts of the COVID-19 pandemic leading to a preference for stable jobs, often resulting in low admission rates for teaching and civil service positions.
 The acceptance rates for civil service positions in 2023 ranged between 1.285% and 5%, while teacher recruitment rates were slightly higher, at 25%-30%.
-Admission rates for Chinese language and literature graduate programs are around 20% nationally but drop to approximately 15% in Southwest China, highlighting the challenges graduates face in securing desirable employment (Gong, 2023).
+Admission rates for Chinese language and literature graduate programs are around 20% nationally, but only about 15% in Southwest China, highlighting the challenges faced by graduates in securing desirable employment (Gong, 2023).

-Numerous issues currently hinder the development of Chinese Language and Literature programs, significantly impacting the quality of talent training and reflecting underlying management challenges within these institutions.
-Enhancing university management, curriculum development, and teaching staff quality are essential steps toward improving the overall effectiveness of talent cultivation in this vital field (Li & Xu, 2023).
+Besides that, numerous issues currently hinder the development of Chinese Language and Literature programs, significantly impacting the quality of talent training and reflecting underlying management challenges within these institutions.
+Improving university management, curriculum development, and teaching staff quality are essential steps toward enhancing the overall effectiveness of talent cultivation in this vital field (Li & Xu, 2023).
 As globalization increases the demand for expertise in Chinese language and literature, addressing these challenges has become an urgent priority for educators and policymakers alike (Cluster, 2023).

-The curriculum and teaching content for Chinese language and literature majors play a critical role in determining the quality of talent training in undergraduate universities.
-Although many institutions offer a diverse curriculum that encompasses linguistics, literature, culturology, and translation studies (Wang, 2019), implementation challenges persist.
+The curriculum and teaching content for Chinese language and literature majors significantly influence the quality of talent training in undergraduate universities.
+While many institutions provide a diverse curriculum encompassing linguistics, literature, culturology, and translation studies (Wang, 2019), challenges persist in implementation.
 A prevalent issue is the overly generalized curriculum that lacks specificity, which can lead to a superficial knowledge base among students.
 This inadequacy hinders their preparedness for the demands of the modern job market.
 Therefore, universities must refine and optimize their curricula, tailoring courses to focus on specific areas such as classical Chinese or comparative linguistics.
-Integrating practical courses like creative writing workshops and translation practicums can enhance students' employability by allowing them to apply theoretical knowledge in real-world contexts.
+Additionally, integrating practical courses like creative writing workshops and translation practicums can enhance students' employability by allowing them to apply theoretical knowledge in real-world contexts.

 Moreover, traditional teaching modes and methods have become insufficient in addressing the dynamic needs of contemporary education for Chinese language and literature majors (Dong, 2019).
-While some institutions are adopting innovative approaches, such as seminar classes that promote active participation and critical thinking, challenges remain.
-Some seminar courses risk becoming superficial, failing to explore the complexities of the subject matter, while a disconnect between theoretical learning and practical application often hampers students' ability to utilize their knowledge effectively.
+Although some institutions are adopting innovative approaches, such as seminar classes that promote active participation and critical thinking, challenges remain.
+Some seminar courses risk becoming superficial, failing to explore the subject matter's complexities, while a disconnect between theoretical learning and practical application often hampers students' ability to utilize their knowledge effectively.
 Addressing these issues necessitates the development of advanced teaching models that incorporate technology and rethink curriculum design to ensure relevance to today's learners (Ma, 2020).